inbo/Python_Toolkit_HPR_Detection/README.md

 1. **Open a (anaconda) terminal**

 2. **Create and activate new conda environment**
-Check if the python version is declared correct (see `pyproject.toml`) and change if needed.
+Check if the python version is declared correctly (see `pyproject.toml`) and change if needed.
 Make sure to include pip in the creation of the environment!
 You can change the name of the new environment from `INBO_microrelief`to something of your liking.
 ```bash
 conda create -n INBO_microrelief python>=3.10 pip
 conda activate INBO_microrelief